Superconductivity Near a Quantum Critical Point: Bounds on the Transition Temperature in the $\gamma$-Model: Upper Bound

 To ensure that no phase transition occurs, all eigenvalues must be positive.
 Let \( \lambda_N \) denote the smallest eigenvalue of \( H^{(N)} \) for sufficiently large \( N \to \infty \), and suppose \( \lambda_N \approx 0^+ \).
 Then, by the Gershgorin theorem:

 This implies the following upper bound for the transition temperature:

 This is the temperature above which all eigenvalues of any \( H \) are positive.
-The result in Eq.~ \eqref{upperbound} is only valid for $\gamma>1$, and doesn't provide good improvement at values $\gamma \leq 1.5$.
+The result in Eq.~ \eqref{upperbound} is only valid for $\gamma>1$, and does not provide good improvement at values $\gamma \leq 1.5$.
 We propose a new technique to improve this upper bound, while still using Gershgorin Circle Theorem.